D2: The Mighty Ducks: Plot

 Bombay continues to suffer from the pressure until Jan, brother of Bombay's mentor Hans, visits and reminds him of his love for the game.
 In their match against Germany, Bombay fails to arrive on time, forcing Charlie to tell the referee Michelle is the team's assistant coach.
 The team struggles, entering the third period tied, until Bombay arrives and apologizes to the team for his behavior.
 Inspired by the true return of their coach, the players win the game with their signature "Flying V", and advance to the next round.

-The renewed Bombay finally realizes Adam's wrist injury and benches him despite his complaints.
-To fill the open roster spot, Charlie recruits street hockey player Russ Tyler, whose unique "knucklepuck" – which rotates end over end rather than spinning around its centerline – secures USA's victory over Russia, advancing them to the championship game for a rematch against Iceland.
-Adam's injury is healed only to find Team USA with a full roster.
-Knowing the team needs Russ's knucklepuck and Adam's skill against Iceland, Charlie gives up his own spot, cementing his leadership as true team captain.
+The renewed Bombay finally realizes Banks' wrist injury and benches him despite his complaints.
+To fill the open roster spot, Charlie recruits Russ Tyler, with his knucklepuck, which secures USA's victory over Russia, advancing them to the championship game for a rematch against Iceland.
+On the day of the game, Banks returns, his injury healed, only to find Team USA with a full roster.
+Knowing the team needs Russ's knucklepuck and Banks' skill against Iceland, Charlie gives up his own spot, cementing his leadership as true team captain.
+Bombay recruits Charlie to assist in coaching.

-In the final game, the physically imposing Iceland initially dominates as the Ducks incur penalties: Ken picks a fight with an opposing player, the Bash Brothers fight the entire Iceland bench and Dwayne lassos an opposing player before he can check Connie.
-An annoyed Bombay observes, "this isn't a hockey game, it's a circus."
+In the final game, the physically imposing Iceland initially dominates as the Ducks incur penalties: Ken picks a fight with an opposing player, after scoring a goal, the Bash Brothers fight the entire Iceland bench and Dwayne lassos an opposing player before he can check Connie.
+An annoyed Bombay observes, "this isn't a hockey game, it's a circus." as the second period ends, with Iceland ahead 4-1.

 After a rousing locker room speech from Bombay and new Duck jerseys from Jan, the team emerges rejuvenated.
 The Ducks tie the game with goals from Connie, Banks, Luis, and finally Russ, who was targeted by Iceland but disguised himself as Goldberg to pull off a successful "knucklepuck".
 The game is forced to go to a five-shot shootout.
+Jesse, Guy, Fulton (with his signature slapshot), and Banks successfully score.
 With a 4–3 score in favor of the Ducks, Gunnar Stahl, the tournament's leading scorer, is Team Iceland's final shooter.
 Bombay replaces Goldberg with Julie, who has a faster glove.
 Gunnar fires a hard slapshot, and Julie falls to the ice.
-The entire stadium waits in breathless anticipation as she opens her glove and drops the puck, revealing the game-winning save and the Ducks’ triumph over Iceland to win the tournament.
+The entire stadium waits in breathless anticipation as she opens her glove and drops the puck, revealing the game-winning save and the Ducks' triumph over Iceland to win the tournament.
+Despite his disappointment, Stannson congratulates Bombay, and Gunnar congratulates Charlie stating "Good work, Captain Duck."

 The team returns to Minnesota, and sing Queen's "We Are the Champions" around a campfire.